MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_keywordspotter_config.md

 ## -description

-The ACX_KEYWORDSPOTTER_CONFIG structure is used to define the audio key word spotter configuration.
+The ACX_KEYWORDSPOTTER_CONFIG structure is used to define the acx keyword spotter configuration.

 ## -struct-fields